Benler123/DL_ASLR/README.md

 ### One Time Data Download

 - Download the preprocessed data using [this link](https://www.dropbox.com/scl/fo/1tkb34i2xyjyl0xkdfmbj/ABjD3H-uKgYVivLEv8dMvjw?rlkey=t13vd2v643wjv8fy0vu0p6xo8&dl=0).
-Put this in your scratch directory.
 - Alternatively, you can download the original data  by running `python3 download_data.py` **locally** (~50 GB).
-Then, you can run `python3 preprocess_data.py` to generate the preprocessed data (~2GB) and transfer to your scratch directory.
+Then, you can run `python3 preprocess_data.py` to generate the preprocessed data (~2GB).
+- The preprocessed data should be named `X_train_combined` and `y_train_combined`.
+Your working directory should look like this: DL_ASLR, OnDemand, Scratch.
+Put the preprocessed data in the scratch directory.

 ### Load Anaconda, allocate resources